Slow food made easy by using the slow cooker!

 - 5 cups vegetable broth

-- 1/2 cup carrot, peeled and chopped small
+- 1/2 cup carrots peeled and chopped small

-- 1 small sweet potato, peeled and chopped small
+- 1 sweet potato small, peeled and chopped small

 - 1/2 teaspoon ground cumin